vincentbarr/vincentbarr.github.com/about.md

 Formerly, Co-Organizer of [House of Genius](http://houseofgenius.org/), an bi-monthly event uniting two entrepreneurs with a small, diverse group of panelists to think through a business challenge.
 No professional information is disclosed until the end of the evening.

-Former Co-Chair of the Mentor Leadership Council and Mentor-Coach at [America Needs You](http://www.americaneedsyou.org), a non-profit that helps first-generation college students recognize and pursue their aspirations to closing the considerable opportunity gap.
+Formerly, Co-Chair of the Mentor Leadership Council and Mentor-Coach at [America Needs You](http://www.americaneedsyou.org), a non-profit that helps first-generation college students recognize and pursue their aspirations to closing the considerable opportunity gap.

 ##  Talk to Me About

 A secondary goal of mine is to meet, befriend, and collaborate with more interesting people.
 Here's a short, non-exhaustive list of topics I'm happy to discuss with you.

+* Backpacking
+* Psychology
 * 2600
 * The ubiquity of double-speak
-* Backpacking
 * Meditation
 * Mixed martial arts
 * Quantified self